 All candidates must meet regular University admission standards as well as additional standards required by the Department of Architecture.
-For specific admission information, please contact the College of Environmental Design Office of Student Affairs at (909) 869-2670 or visit the Department of Architecture website at www.cpp.edu/~arc.
+For specific admission information, please contact the College of Environmental Design Office of Student Success at (909) 869-3123 or visit the Department of Architecture website at https://www.cpp.edu/env/architecture/index.shtml.

-Among other requirements, transfer applicants to Architecture must complete all of their "Golden Four" courses (college-level English composition, speech, critical thinking and mathematics) with a grade of "C" or better.
-These courses shall all have been completed by the end of the spring quarter in which the student applies to the program (ex: by the end of spring 2015 for entrance in fall 2016).
+Among other requirements, transfer applicants to Architecture must complete all of their “Golden Four” courses (Oral Communication, Written Communication, Critical Thinking, and Mathematics/Quantitative Reasoning) with a grade of “C” or better.
+These courses shall all have been completed by the end of the spring semester in which the student applies to the program (ex: by the end of spring 2024 for entrance in fall 2025).

 UNDERGRADUATE COURSES: Courses open only to declared ARC Majors unless otherwise specified.

-GRADUATE COURSES: NOTE: For graduate prerequisite course descriptions, see undergraduate section.Interior ArchitecturePage: 1
+GRADUATE COURSES: NOTE: For graduate prerequisite course descriptions, see undergraduate section.Page: 1